C.D. Guadalajara: Estadio Jalisco

+Estadio Akron

 In 2010, Chivas's new home field was completed.
 Estadio Omnilife (then named after the nutrition company owned by Vergara) was designed to look like a volcano with a cloud on top.
 The idea of the design is to integrate the stadium with nature because of its proximity to La Primavera Biosphere Reserve.
 It is also used for conventions and as a Business JVC Center.
 Construction of the stadium began in May 2007 and concluded in July 2010.
 The stadium seats are red, except for the loge seats that are white.
 It has a large main entrance and 18 exits.
 Total seating capacity is 49,850, which includes 330 suites with capacities of nine to 13 guests.
 An underground parking lot is available for suite renters, which holds up to 850 cars, and parking outside the stadium has capacity for 8,000 cars.
 The new stadium also has a store, a museum, and various food and beverage concessions.
-The stadium's opening date was July 30, 2010.
+The stadium's opening date was 30 July 2010.
 The inaugural match was a friendly between Chivas and Manchester United that Chivas won 3–2, with the first goal scored by Javier "Chicharito" Hernández, who had just been transferred from the former to the latter.
 In March 2016, the stadium was renamed Estadio Chivas.
-On November 10, 2017, it was announced that Mexican automotive oil firm Grupo Akron would buy the naming rights of Estadio Chivas.
-On December 15, 2017, the stadium was officially renamed Estadio Akron.
+On 10 November 2017, it was announced that Mexican automotive oil firm Grupo Akron would buy the naming rights of Estadio Chivas.
+On 15 December 2017, the stadium was officially renamed Estadio Akron.

 Rivalries

+Chivas (in red and white) during the 1–2 win against Club América at Estadio Azteca on 26 September 2015.